 I worked on the the latest version of Bixby, Samsung's voice assistant.
-Using a high-level of artificial intelligence, it learns your preferences the more its used.
+Using a combination of ASR and machine language, Bixby learns your preferences the more it's used.
 In doing so, this conversational model is able to predict your needs and give results that are quick and truly personal.

 I created the user flows and visual layout for services such as getting an Uber, reserving seats with Yelp, and booking a hotel or event.

 I an responsible for evolving a design system across multiple devices including mobile devices, smart refrigerators, wearables and TV.

 I like to start off my process with visual directions (sketches) before going into UX.
 It allows me to explore different patterns and ideas before focusing on UX and engineering constraints.